New world without tears

 Literally “Alpha” and “Omega,” the first and last letters in the Greek alphabet.

 God’s people, the church.
 Paul compared the intimate relationship between Christ and the church to the relationship between husband and wife.
 “Husbands, love your wives with the kind of love Jesus showed for the church when he gave his life for her” (Ephesians 5:25).
 In Old Testament times, prophets often describe the Jewish people as God’s wife.
-“I will make you my wife forever” (Hosea 2:19 NLT).
-For “Lamb” see note for 5:4.
+“I will make you my wife forever” (Hosea 2:19 New Living Translation).

 Literally 12,000 stadia, which is 2,220 km.
 A stadion is an ancient Greek unit of length, about 600 feet or 185 meters.
 That puts the city at 1.9 million square miles, which is roughly half the size of the United States or Russia, at 3.8 and 3.9 million square miles, respectively.
 Or it’s about the combined size of France, Spain, Germany, Italy, and the United Kingdom.